The $10K AI Freelancing Blueprint: Proven Step-by-Step

 LinkedIn

-2 to 4 weeks initial interest, 4 to 8 weeks first paid project
+2-4 weeks initial interest, 4-8 weeks first paid project

 5

-Digital Marketing Entrepreneurs Small Business Owners Content Marketing Professionals Virtual Assistant Professionals Real Estate Marketing Professionals E-commerce Owners
+Digital Marketing Entrepreneurs Small Business Owners Content Marketing Professionals Virtual Assistant Professionals Ecommerce Owners

-1 to 2 weeks initial inquiries, 4 to 6 weeks substantial work
+1-2 weeks initial inquiries, 4-6 weeks substantial work

 6